Getting a return on your solar investment

 Solar power systems can be a long-term investment, so think twice if you're planning on moving home in the next few years.
 That said, a solar power system can certainly add value to your property.

-Is your home solar friendly?
+Is your home ready?

 Once your system is installed